prabago/refarch-caseinc-app/README.md

 * unique index.html to support single page application
 * use of modules to organize features
 * use of component, html and css per feature page
+* encapsulate calls to back end for front end server via service components

-For the inventory the component in client/app/inventory folder use a service to call the nodejs / expressjs REST services.
+For the inventory the component in client/app/inventory folder use a service to call the nodejs / expressjs REST services as illustrated in the code below:

 ```javascript
 export class InventoryService {
   private invUrl ='/api/i';